 The language-independent nature of APIs enables rapid development and deployment of small, modular applications.
 APIs can also leverage a vast range of already-built third-party services and data sources.

-Another benefit of APIs is related to monetization.
+Another benefit of APIs is related to API monetization.
 Organizations developing APIs for public consumption can offer a free tier for regular usage, but they can also charge if callers reach certain request counts or want access to premium API features or endpoints.

 Common features of APIs

 An API specifies its message format.
-The API provider stipulates the message format (for example, JSON, YAML or XML) and structure of the data exchanged between the client and the API.
+The API provider stipulates the message format (for example: JSON, YAML or XML) and structure of the data exchanged between the client and the API.

 An API specification also includes the network protocol the client uses to make the API request and receive its response.
-Some examples include HTTP, HTTPS and SFTP.
+Some examples include HTTP, HTTPS, and SFTP.

 Aggregating these functionalities into a unified platform greatly simplifies management and enhances performance from the perspective of a service provider.

 In contrast with the older, monolithic style of application development in which single applications performed multiple functions, a microservice architecture typically comprises distributed, loosely coupled, semi-autonomous, individual software components for different functions.

-For example, an application can be made up of one service for user account management, another for online merchant integration and yet another for payments.
+For example, an application can be made up of one service for user account management, another for online merchant integration, and yet another for payments.